-Rob Nerenberg is an associate professor in the Department of Civil & Environmental Engineering & Earth Sciences at the University of Notre Dame, where he is a Kellogg Institute for International Studies faculty fellow.
+Rob Nerenberg is a professor in the Department of Civil & Environmental Engineering & Earth Sciences at the University of Notre Dame, where he is a Kellogg Institute for International Studies faculty fellow.
 In his Environmental Biotechnology Laboratory, his research group focuses on sustainable and energy-efficient water management technologies.

 Previously an environmental engineering consultant, he holds a PhD from Northwestern University.